braze-inc/braze-docs/_docs/_partners/message_personalization/location/foursquare.md

 {% multi_lang_include video.html id="G2ZoJqZGqrU" align="right" %}

-{:.subintro}
-[Foursquare](https://foursquare.com/) is a location data platform providing location data targeting in your Braze campaigns.
+> [Foursquare](https://foursquare.com/) is a location data platform providing location data targeting in your Braze campaigns.
 Use Foursquare's Pilgrim SDK on iOS and Android apps to provide real-time event triggering based on location, allowing you to harness Foursquare's powerful geo-targeting capabilities to send relevant, personalized messaging with Braze.

 ## Prerequisites